ai/autoprefixer-rails/README.md

 This gem provides Ruby and Ruby on Rails integration with the [Autoprefixer](https://github.com/ai/autoprefixer) javascript library.

-Write your CSS rules without vendor-prefixes (in fact, forget about them entirely) and Autoprefixes will apply vendor-prefixes for you.
+Write your CSS rules without vendor-prefixes (in fact, forget about them entirely) and Autoprefixer will apply vendor-prefixes for you.

 For example in `app/assets/stylesheet/foobar.scss.css`: